leiwanglsu/geog4057/Lectures/Geoprocessing.md

 - Note that use the forward slash / in the path name
 - If you really want to use backslash, use double backslashes.
 Or use the raw string operator: <q> r"c:\data"</q>
 - To check the current workspace name, use print(arcpy.env.workspace)
+- Check your knowledge of python classes:
+  - env is the class name for environment
+  - Workspace is one property of class env
+  - By running the statement "arcpy.env.workspace = "c:/data", you set the property "workspace" of "env" python object to "c:/data"
+  -